 Students are encouraged to think about and support community service initiatives instigated by our Mini Vinnies group.
-These activities promote empathy and respect for, and a commitment to action to assist, those less fortunate than ourselves.
+These activities promote empathy and respect, and a commitment to action, to assist those less fortunate than ourselves.

-An additional strong working group in our school this year is the student representative council (SRC).
-They regularly meet and have also promoted activities that support our local community and respectfully promote school student lead initiatives.
+An additional strong working group in our school this year has been the student representative council (SRC).
+The students regularly meet and have also promoted activities that support our local community and respectfully promote school student lead initiatives.

-Year 5 as part of their leadership training in Term 4 run student lead PBL lessons with Year 3 students.
+Year 5 as part of their leadership training in Term 4 run student led PBL lessons with Year 3 students.
 A part of their leadership program is to promote themselves as 'pastoral carers' of Year 3.
 Year 5 students have promoted a strong sense of belonging and improving overall student relationships.